aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 A noun phrase, as we only know too well, may be made arbitrarily long, and hence arbitrarily precise, (and hence exclude an arbitrarily large set of individual entities in a context); and this can be achieved through the use of modifiers such as: adjectives, relative clauses and ordinal numbers: "the cat", "the agile calico cat", "the first agile calico cat which leaped on top of the desk holding a fresh kill in its fangs".
 Moreover, a noun phrase may also refer to multiple entities at once: "the two cats", "the cat and the ocelot", "the 44 caracals".

-== Simple, Compound and Complex Sentences
+// == Simple, Compound and Complex Sentences

-A declarative sentence expresses a complete thought; the meaning it carries corresponds to a logical proposition, and the latter is associated to a truth value.
+// A declarative sentence expresses a complete thought; the meaning it carries corresponds to a logical proposition, and the latter is associated to a truth value.
 Having a truth value means that whatever construct carries it can be true or false: in the former case it would be describing how the world really is, and in the latter case it would contradict the actual state of affairs in the world.

-In English, a sentence can be simple, compound or complex; an example of a simple sentence in English is: "the quick brown fox jumps over the lazy dog".
+// In English, a sentence can be simple, compound or complex; an example of a simple sentence in English is: "the quick brown fox jumps over the lazy dog".
 A simple sentence generally has a subject (the doer of an action), a verb (the action) a direct object (the passive agent that receives the action) and any number of complements; such complements can help specify the location or time of the action, or can correspond to any other actors directly or indirectly involved in the action, in English they are generally introduced via a preposition such as: "to", "from", "by"...

-We will refer to the subject, direct object and complements in a sentence collectively as the "arguments" of the verb, because the number of arguments or "slots" to be filled can vary depending on the nature of the verb that is used.
+// We will refer to the subject, direct object and complements in a sentence collectively as the "arguments" of the verb, because the number of arguments or "slots" to be filled can vary depending on the nature of the verb that is used.
 This number is known as the "transitivity" (or more generally the "valency") of a verb.
 These arguments we speak of are generally noun phrases.

-The verbs that require a direct object are known as transitive verbs, for instance the verb "to eat" in the sentence: "the cat eats fish", where "fish" is the direct object.
+// The verbs that require a direct object are known as transitive verbs, for instance the verb "to eat" in the sentence: "the cat eats fish", where "fish" is the direct object.
 Some verbs do not require a direct object, such verbs are known as intransitive verbs, the verb "to exist" is an example of an intransitive verb in English.

-Some verbs are traditionally regarded as optionally accepting two direct objects and are known as ditransitive verbs, such as the verb "to make" in the sentence: "the senate made him a consul".
+// Some verbs are traditionally regarded as optionally accepting two direct objects and are known as ditransitive verbs, such as the verb "to make" in the sentence: "the senate made him a consul".

-Some other verbs can be seen as requiring no subject at all, and are known as impersonal verbs, such as the verb "to rain" in the sentence "it rains".
+// Some other verbs can be seen as requiring no subject at all, and are known as impersonal verbs, such as the verb "to rain" in the sentence "it rains".
 Since English always (syntactically) requires the subject slot to be filled, except in informal speech, the existence of such verbs isn't so obvious as in other languages which can drop the subject, such as Italian where the translation of the example sentence above would be just "piove", without any visible subject.

-Some simple sentences in English can have no verb at all: verbless sentences can be seen as alternative forms of an equivalent "verbful" sentence, and are typically used for the sake of brevity or to achieve some special rethorical effect, common examples include exclamations such as: "good job!" in lieu of "you did a good job!" or "excellent choice!" in place of: "this is an excellent choice!"
+// Some simple sentences in English can have no verb at all: verbless sentences can be seen as alternative forms of an equivalent "verbful" sentence, and are typically used for the sake of brevity or to achieve some special rethorical effect, common examples include exclamations such as: "good job!" in lieu of "you did a good job!" or "excellent choice!" in place of: "this is an excellent choice!"

-==== Compound Sentences

-A compound sentence is a sentence made up of two or more simple or compound sentences joined together by a conjunction or disjunction.
-An example is: "the cat meowed loud, but she failed to obtain food"; it is important to note that the two simple sentences incorporated in the larger compound sentence remain "independent" of each other: you can rephrase the previous sentence by changing their order and the meaning is logically equivalent (if you ignore the time factor, at least).

-==== Complex Sentences

-A complex sentence creates a relation of dependence between two simple sentences, in the example: "the cat failed to obtain food, because she didn't meow out loud enough" the two simple sentences cannot be swapped around without changing the logical meaning of the statement.
-The word "because" is a subordinating conjunction, and in this example it serves to highlight a cause-and-effect relationship between two actions of the cat (meowing out loud and obtaining food).

-But cause-and-effect relationships aren't the only kind of relationships that can be expressed by a complex sentence; take the example: "the man is a bachelor, because he isn't married", the linguistic structure is similar but the idea is very different: this is an example of what is known in philosophy as "analytic" or "a priori" knowledge, it isn't knowledge of the laws (observable regularities) that govern the world, but rather of the meanings of the words "bachelor" and "married" and the (necessary, and somewhat trivial) relationship between them.

 == Questions vs Commands